frantraversaro/tenk/Readme.md

 # 10K Report Analysis Pipeline

 This repository contains an ETL pipeline that ingests, cleans, and loads 10-K reports data from the Edgar API into Amazon Redshift.
-The data is then analyzed using a large language model to make investment decisions based on the report and the stock value/volume time series.
+The data is going to be analyzed using a large language model to make investment decisions based on the report and the stock value/volume time series.

 ## Project Structure